Jairop2409/sep10-freedom-project/tool/learning-log.md

   </a-entity>
   `

-as  You see `material="color: red; ` means the camera cursor turns red.
+As you see `material="color: red; ` means the camera cursor turns red.

 * Another thing I changed was making the raycastor have an animation
      * The code for making a raycaster